Univalence and completeness of Segal objects: Comparison of univalence and completeness

-Hence, we see that whether to construct $\mathrm{Inv} X$ or $J^{(2)}\setminus\tilde{X}$ is a matter of factoring either of the two legs of the outer square in (\ref{diageqdj}) into an acyclic cofibration followed by a fibration.
-We thus obtain a composite homotopy equivalence of the form
+Hence, we see that whether to construct $\mathrm{Inv} X$ or $J^{(2)}\setminus\tilde{X}$ is a matter of fibrantly replacing either of the two legs of the outer square in (\ref{diageqdj}).
+We thus obtain a composite homotopy-equivalence of the form

 This equivalence can be seen to be defined over $X_1\times_{X_0^2} X_1=\tilde{X}_1\times_{\tilde{X}_0^2}\tilde{X}_1$ by factoring the vertical map $(\Delta^{\ast}\tilde{d_1},\Delta^{\ast}\tilde{s})$ through the maps (\ref{defreedy2fac}) after reindexing along the diagonal $\Delta$ as well. \end{proof}